To understand feelings and intuition – Play GhoGhet!

 - “I just felt someone was there and when I looked, there was!”

 - “After playing for just a short while, I began to feel a quiet sense of calmness and as I relaxed and practiced, my skills developed and I felt more confident with every challenge.”

 - “Once I feel safe and like I can trust, I become more open to listen, learn and have a go!”

-- “When I feel relaxed and motivated to learn more, I am confident I can can master all the challenges.
-Although I’m finding the more I learn, the more I realise what there is to learn!”
+- “When I feel relaxed and motivated to learn more, I am confident I can master all the challenges.
+Although I’m finding the more I learn, the more I realize what there is to learn!”

-- “At first I felt a little overwhelmed, but once I realised there was nothing to fear, the challenges became less daunting.
+- “At first I felt a little overwhelmed, but once I realized there was nothing to fear, the challenges became less daunting.
 I know how to master almost anything now!”

 - “feel like I’m much more control when first I understand what I need to do, and then I have confidence in my ability to do it.”

 - “When I try and remember a subject or a skill, I struggle, However, if I can make it second nature to attach a feeling to what I learn, then I can recall information through that feeling and it feels much easier and considerably more effective.”

 - Intuition is feelings, it is in our body and sometimes the intelligence can be profoundly positive.

 - Our greatest challenge with GhoGhet and to some extent life is to learn how to listen to and trust our feelings and intuition, because in many ways this helps us to feel happy and in control

 - In mental and emotional fitness training, all of these feelings begin to blend and work with each other.
 Once we begin to understand, we find calmness, balance and a sense of purpose.